danfranco3/MachineLearningAssignment/README.md

-# MachineLearningAssignment
+# Machine Learning Assignment
-This is a repository for the development of a curricular ML Assignment.
+This is a repository for the development of a curricular ML Assignment in the context of FCUP's ML subject.